inumella-sricharan/BigBasket-rec-sys-pricing-detection/README.md

 2) Finally the embedding for an entire sentence is created as the average of embeddings of the words that make up the sentence.<br>
 3) Given a query(product) the criteria for selecting top-k similar products is simply the ***'dot product'*** between the embeddings of the products.<br>

-***Note : This can be further improved by filtering out top-k products by generating embeddings out of product descriptions as well, so we can do a sort of a two-step similarity measure technique here.*** <br><br>
+***Note : This can be further improved by filtering out top-k products by generating embeddings out of product descriptions as well(possibly by using a pre-trained sentence transformer model), so we can do a sort of a two-step similarity measure technique here.*** <br><br>

 ### <ins>₹💸 Pricing detection:</ins><br>